discordjs/guide/guide/popular-topics/builders.md

 ## Slash command builders

-The slash command builders are a set of utility methods to quickly build slash commands without having to manually construct objects.
+The slash command builder is a utility class to quickly build slash commands without having to manually construct objects.

 ### Commands